Factors to Consider When Deciding to Go (or Not Go) for a Grant Opportunity.

 There is evidence that the proposed initiative fills a demonstrable need.

-The project/initative you are proposing is in line with the organization's strategic plan and goals.
+The project/initiative you are proposing is in line with the organization's strategic plan and goals.